 - IS-317.A: Introduction to Community Emergency Response Team (CERTs)

-This Independent Study (IS) course is an introduction to the CERT program for those interested in learning about the CERT program for their own knowledge or as a pre-requisite for completing the CERT Basic classroom training that may be available in your community.
-The course includes three lessons: Introduction to CERT; What CERTs Do; and, Becoming Involved.
+This Independent Study (IS) course is an introduction to the Community Emergency Response Team (CERT) program for those interested in learning about the CERT program for their own knowledge or as a pre-requisite for completing the CERT Basic classroom training that may be available in your community.
+Course length is approximately two hours.
+Course length is approximately two hours.

 - IS-800.D: National Response Framework, An Introduction